-1. Make sure your Student List database is open.
+Make sure your Student List database is open.
+If you still have your test query open you can close it now.
 The Navigation Pane on the left of the screen will list the objects currently contained in the database which should include one table and one query.